 In photography, one can pick up a camera and snap a photo but it takes years to master photography and there is a lot that encompasses the art of photography such as composition knowledge, technical ability, photo retouching, color grading, etc.

 Just like photography, it takes years to master SEO and there is a lot that goes under the branch of SEO:

-I will be covering these facets that make up SEO in this guide and will further elaborate in specific areas with their own individual guide.
+I will be covering these facets that makeup SEO in this guide and will further elaborate on specific areas with their own individual guide.
 So be sure to sign up for my email newsletter as I continue to dive into each of these guides.

 Let’s dive into the tips.

 SEO is like a marathon.